hkdeven/Be-Constructive/README.md

 # CONSTRUCTIVE | empowered creativity

-Specifically designed for developers, ***CONSTRUCTIVE*** is a fully-responsive web application of the most influential and active designers and their creations.
+Created for developers seeking design inspiration, ***CONSTRUCTIVE*** is a fully-responsive web app of the influential and active designers and their creations.
 Need inspiration for your project?
 Be inspired, be ***CONSTRUCTIVE***.

 Because of the offline nature of this application, we regret that we cannot yet provide a live demo.
 However, you are welcome to use the source code provided and setup instructions below to run your own version of this dynamic application.